5 min read

 Your Will Be Done

 We say the words so easily.
 "Your will be done."
 But what does it actually mean to pray them — and mean them?
-In this week's sermon from the Full Life and Prayer series, Pastor Josh takes us into Psalm 40 and gets honest about the hidden reason most of our prayer lives feel dry, anxious, and going nowhere.
+Drawing from Psalm 40 in this week's Full Life and Prayer series, Pastor Josh identifies why most prayer feels dry and anxious, and what it looks like to genuinely surrender to God's will.

 On Earth as in Heaven — Don't Over-Spiritualise It